-F1: Supporting general mapping functionalities (from FunUL) Whether general mapping functionalities are provided or not, namely, specifying "M:N relationships", "literal to IRI", "vocabulary reuse", "data types", "named graphs", and "blank nodes" [11].
+F1: Supports general mapping functionalities (from FunUL) If general mapping functionalities are provided, namely, specifying "M:N relationships", "literal to IRI", "vocabulary reuse", "data types", "named graphs", and "blank nodes" [10].
 These functionalities include (i) generating subject, predicate, object, and (optionally) graph resources, (ii) joining data, and (iii) specifying the used ontology and datatypes.
 This is typically supported by most mapping languages.

-F2: Extensible (from RML/FunUL/SPARQL-Generate) Whether additional functionalities can be added or not, to "allow data to be manipulated and transformed" [11].
+F2: Is extensible (from RML/FunUL/SPARQL-Generate) If additional functionalities can be added, to "allow data to be manipulated and transformed" [10].
 RML supports this and proves it by combining data descriptions and FnO, FunUL allows including JavaScript snippets, and SPARQL-Generate relies on SPARQL 1.1's extension functions.